 Speaking of which, The Bill Dana Show, which was Executive Produced by Leonard, produced by former Danny Thomas head writer Howard Leeds (who basically served that function for much of Season One), and had many early scripts by Danny Thomas’ Jack Elinson & Charles Stewart, most deserves credit for its ensemble, which wasn’t huge, but accomplished a lot.
 In fact, it’s so smart it actually deserves likening to Frasier, which as we saw, took an exaggerated character in Frasier Crane, who was defined as pompous in relation to those around him on Cheers, and allowed him to become a worthy emotional center by placing him right between two regulars who would represent poles: Martin, who would reinforce Frasier’s extremes by way of contrast, and Niles, who would make Frasier seem more normal in comparison.
 This kept Frasier’s big characterization, and source of comedy, while making him a stable force capable of anchoring a cast.
 That’s exactly what happens on Bill Dana with its two other main characters; Gary Crosby (son of Bing) is the other bellhop, a bland all-American fella who doesn’t make it beyond the first season, but nevertheless serves as the frame of reference allowing Dana’s José to keep the boldness of his established persona, and Jonathan Harris (that’s right: the actor who would become best known as Dr. Zachary Smith on Lost In Space, in a role not dissimilar) is their boss, an extremely fussy, highly animated chap named Mr. Phillips, who brings José down to earth by being as extreme and not-so-realistic, which keeps the lead character from standing out negatively, since this broad comic style is coloring both characters in the central relationship, and therefore permeating the show itself.
 At the same time, even though both José and Mr. Phillips are larger than life, their complicated antagonistic relationship is underscored by affection, which is reiterated over and over again, and the paternal bond that forms with time eventually succeeds at doing what Danny Thomas couldn’t do for José when he was just a recurring character: make him a deservedly sympathetic figure, with earned emotional moments that don’t feel false and opportunistic.
 In other words, José becomes humanized.

 Now, the first season is touch and go.
 It takes a while for the above to develop, as meanwhile, it’s clear that Crosby isn’t utilizable in story.
 In Season Two — when Jack Elinson took over as head writer (after Danny Thomas ended, he and his partner, Charles Stewart, split; Stewart took Joey Bishop as Elinson took Bill Dana) — Crosby was replaced by Maggie Peterson as a waitress who serves the same “straight man” function of making José pop and also brings in some sex appeal, which is necessary even in shows that are ostensibly sexless.
 (Just ask Sherwood Schwartz.)
 And while the José/Phillips relationship becomes more able to supply the show some emotional relevance, outside of José’s fantasy sequences that tend to be gimmicky and joke-driven (like the one merely built to give Dana a chance to recreate his and Don Hinkley’s Astronaut bit), the second year also commits to featuring a former recurring player in a more regular capacity.
 I’m speaking now of Don Adams, who in the fall of 1965, the same season that Harris became immortal for Lost In Space, debuted as Maxwell Smart in the classic comedy Get Smart.
 He appeared approximately four times in Bill Dana‘s first season, playing, like Harris, an early iteration of his more famous role, but under the guise of Byron Glick, the house detective.
-(Incidentally, Dana claims credit for the “Would you believe…?” gag that would become Smart’s hallmark.)
+(Incidentally, this character was adapted from Adams’ standup routine, also displayed on Steve Allen’s show.)
 Adams was critically well-received and the show’s second year was designed, with Dana’s encouragement, around showcasing Glick as much as possible, signing him for approximately half of the 16 episodes that would comprise its abbreviated output.
 This is great.
 Glick, much like Smart, fills the screen with his buoyant energy, so much so that he shrinks José and also makes him feel less absurd — again, more like an actual person.
 Truthfully, they’re not unalike — both playing extreme caricatures with unusual voices — and yet, surprisingly, instead of being TOO MUCH to handle, they make a good team, with Adams bringing outrageous laughs and Dana supplying, by this time, motivated heart.

 That’s not to say that what the show presents is in any way realistic or believable without the suspension of significant disbelief.
 No, this isn’t Danny Thomas or Dick Van Dyke or even Joey Bishop — this is a louder, more farcical show, and if it were any decade other than the ’60s, which embraced this kind of broad, escapist comedy, Adams’ more frequent inclusion on the series would probably be as much a hindrance as a boon.
 Yet this is the era of premise-based silliness, and appropriately, the second season becomes even more idea-driven than before, but with some truly funny notions and above-average writing from many of the ’60s’ great scribes.
 (Marshall/Belson, Fox/Elinson, Locke/Rapp, Keller/Merrill, Persky/Denoff all wrote for the series along with those aforementioned.)
 To wit, even though I still think the character work leaves a lot to be desired, specifically given how they’re used in story, for pure comedy and the cultivation of humorous ideas with personalities able to support them, The Bill Dana Show is fun, and if it’s possible for a viewer to overlook the added baggage of his character’s ethnicity and the burden of representation attached, I’d call it a joyful show that deserved a wider audience.
 Interestingly, it wasn’t — contrary to legend — complaints from ethnic groups that got the series cancelled.
 It was the ratings; up against Lassie in its first year and Ed Sullivan in its second, Bill Dana wasn’t even able to make a dent.
 (It couldn’t crack the annual Top 50!)
 What’s more, it was part of a solid NBC lineup with two hit shows (Disney and Bonanza), which proved that viewers were actively avoiding Bill Dana, particularly when it was sandwiched between those hits in the fall of 1964 and created a Nielsen valley that was eventually filled when NBC replaced it in January 1965 with Branded, a Western… thereby freeing Harris and Adams.